operasoftware/devopera/blog/_posts/2010-06-07-die-zukunft-der-webstandards-webinale-2010-berlin.md

 authors:
 - patrick-lauke
 tags:
-- w3c widgets
+- w3c
-- HTML
+- html
 - video
 - css3
-- HTML5
+- html5
-- web standards
+- web-standards
 - conference
 - widgets
 - canvas
-- blog
 layout: article
 ---
 <p>Last week I had the pleasure of attending – and speaking at – the <a href="http://createordie.de/webinale2010/">Webinale 2010</a> in Berlin, a giant conference with 4 concurrent tracks, running in parallel to the <a href="http://it-republik.de/php/phpconference2010se/">International PHP 2010</a> conference.
 The great and the good of the German web scene were in attendance, so it was fun to meet up again with some of my fellow <a href="http://www.webkrauts.de">Webkrauts</a> and to make some new friends.</p>